iamcharan08/JS-CHECK-OUT-BASKET-DEMO/README.md

-# JS-CHECK-OUT-BASKET-DEMO
+# JS-Check-Out-Basket-Demo
  A responsive check out basket demo written in JavaScript, jQuery, HTML5 and CSS3